 I’m not really sure how it is that we are heading into the last week in April, but here we are!
-In an effort to rekindle my passion for cooking, I have been seeking out a few new recipes from cookbooks from some of my favorite cooks and chefs.
+It seems like every week I am trying to rekindle my passion for cooking, and one way to do that is to revisit or seek out a few new recipes from cookbooks from some of my favorite cooks and chefs.
 Not all of the recipes below are directly from the cookbooks featured, but if you find a recipe online that you love, it’s always worth a quick search to see if that chef has a cookbook!
 It’s a tough industry, and any love you can send your favorite cook is so appreciated.

 Grab your pen, paper, or open up that AnyList app or your favorite meal planning app, and let’s make our meal plan for next week.

 Top Image: Healthy Hamburger Soup from The Real Food Dieticians and Coconut Chicken Fingers with Bang Bang Sauce from Half Baked Harvest

 All books can be ordered from our affiliate Amazon, or please support your local indie bookseller and pick up your own copy!

 I often turn to The Real Food Dieticians for meal inspiration and one of my favorite crock pot recipes is this one for Healthy Hamburger Soup.
 I love how fresh and healthy it is, and I especially love that I can throw everything in early in the morning and enjoy a well rounded bowl of soup after all of the crazy day activities.
 As with most of the recipes on their site, there are instructions for how to make this soup in the Instant Pot as well.